ifoxfoot/fqacalc/README.md

 </tbody>
 </table>

-## Functions that Match Plant Species from Site Assessments to Regional FQA Databases
+## Functions that Match Plant Species from Data to Regional FQA Databases

 `fqacalc` contains two functions that help the user understand how the data they input matches up to the regional database: